Cross-Modality Neuroimage Synthesis: A Survey: Introduction

 \section{Introduction}

 \xgy{\textbf{The necessity of cross-modality neuroimage synthesis.}} The majority of multi-center neuroimaging datasets~\cite{Aljabar2011ACM,Siegel2019CancerS2} are often high-dimensional and heterogeneous, which is shown in Fig.~\ref{fig:synthesis_range}.
-For instance, positron emission tomography (PET) and magnetic resonance imaging (MRI) are the classic medical imaging techniques to provide detailed anatomic and physiologic images of different organs for auxiliary diagnosis or monitoring treatments.
-The paired/registered multi-modality data provide more complementary information to investigate certain pathology including neurodegeneration.
-However, it is not feasible to acquire a full set of completely paired and aligned multi-modality neuroimaging data, considering that: \begin{itemize} \item Collecting multi-modality neuroimaging data is very costly.
-For example, a normal MRI can take more than one thousand dollars in some cities; \item Many medical institutions cannot share their data, since medical data are especially restricted by local regulations, despite that identifiable information can be removed for protecting the privacy of patients; \item Patients' motions may result in severe misaligned neuroimaging data. \end{itemize} As a result, there is a clear need to handle the absent data through a cross-modality synthesis method.
+For example, positron emission tomography (PET) and magnetic resonance imaging (MRI) are classic medical imaging techniques that provide detailed anatomic and physiological images of different organs for auxiliary diagnosis or monitoring treatments.
+The paired or registered multi-modality data provide more complementary information to investigate certain pathologies, including neurodegeneration.
+However, it is not feasible to acquire a full set of wholly paired and aligned multi-modality neuroimaging data, considering that: \begin{itemize} \item Collecting multi-modality neuroimaging data is very costly.
+For example, a normal MRI can take more than one thousand dollars in some countries; \item Many medical institutions cannot share their data since medical data are predominantly restricted by local regulations, despite that identifiable information can be removed to protect the privacy of patients; \item Patient motions may result in severely misaligned neuroimaging data. \end{itemize} As a result, there is a clear need to handle the absent data through a cross-modality synthesis method.